arsy786/eagle-bank/README.md

 - Swagger UI: `http://localhost:8080/swagger-ui/index.html`
 - OpenAPI JSON: `http://localhost:8080/v3/api-docs`

-## Testing

-Use any of the following tools:
+Use any of the following tools to interact with the API:

 - Swagger UI (built-in)
 - Postman